 How Cannabis Can Help Relieve Symptoms

 The researchers first studied the proper dose of cannabis.
-A group of 48 people with chronic migraine were given oral doses of medical marijuana with varying levels of THC and CBD.
+A group of 48 people with chronic migraine were given oral doses of medical cannabis with varying levels of THC and CBD.
 Investigators found that with an oral dose of 200mg, acute pain dropped by 55%.
-In phase two of the research, 79 chronic migraine sufferers were given either a daily dose of marijuana or amitriptyline (a common antidepressant used as a treatment for migraine).
-The participants were also able to use 200mg of marijuana for acute attacks.
+In phase two of the research, 79 chronic migraine sufferers were given either a daily dose of cannabis or amitriptyline (a common antidepressant used as a treatment for migraine).
+The participants were also able to use 200mg of cannabis for acute attacks.

-After three months, those who received marijuana had a 40.4% reduction in migraine attacks compared to 40.1% of those who received the antidepressant.
-Researchers also found that the medical marijuana used for acute treatment reduced pain intensity by 43.5%.
+After three months, those who received cannabis had a 40.4% reduction in migraine attacks compared to 40.1% of those who received the antidepressant.
+Researchers also found that the medical cannabis used for acute treatment reduced pain intensity by 43.5%.
 More importantly, cannabis is safer than opiates, being nearly impossible to overdose and far less addictive.